A course for professionals who want to challenge racism but find themselves implicated in the very systems they oppose.

 When white people warn me against leading events about racism, they’re often “concern trolling”: feigning concern about the damage my blindspots might cause, to obscure their own evasion of responsibility for upholding systems of oppression.
 Open discussion of race and class is still taboo in professional circles, which creates a convenient excuse for inaction.
 Real leadership requires us to expose this pretence by breaking the silence about professionals’ complicity in the reproduction of oppression.

 Both.
 Our syllabus features scholars who theorise race as inherently tied up with class and gender.
-As American public intellectual Dr. Cornell West put it,
+As American public intellectual Dr. Cornel West put it,

 Part of the problem with talking about race in America… because white supremacy cuts so deep in the culture, people begin to think it has magical powers.
 It just floats above American history, as if it’s just part of our DNA in a biological way.
 But all conceptions of race in the modern world are grounded in predatory capitalism, so that the talk about whiteness and Blackness becomes a way of rationalizing social structures like slavery and Jim Crow and… trying to extract labor, resources.
 It’s an attack on their humanity and identity, but it’s tied to economic structure.
 So, to talk only about race means we hide and conceal the social structures that are generating unbelievable suffering for everybody.